Menu

 The patient is not allowed to take their EMR outside of their practice The patient can take their electronic health records with them to share with other specialists

-Mainly focuses on diagnosis and treatment by the single provider Could be accessed by a different specialist, outside of a single provider, ensuring the best treatment and care
+Mainly focuses on diagnosis and treatment by the single provider It could be accessed by a different specialist, outside of a single provider, ensuring the best treatment and care

 What is the cost of EMR systems?

-When it comes to answering the question; how much does EMR software costs?
+When it comes to answering the question, how much does EMR software cost?

 There is no simple answer.

-Many factors need to be taken into consideration before opting for an EMR system.
-The cost of developing a health app or medical software is very high, many software companies tend to not reveal the cost of their EMR systems, instead, they encourage you to directly contact their sales team.
+Many factors must be considered before opting for an EMR system.
+The cost of developing a health app or medical software is very high.
+Many software companies tend not to reveal the cost of their EMR systems; instead, they encourage you to contact their sales team directly.

-So, make sure to do thorough research on your own before deciding on the vendor you chose for your EMR system.
+So, thoroughly research on your own before deciding on the vendor you choose.
 There are two major EMR cost systems based on their availability:

-As the name implies, this mode of pricing allows you to fully own the EMR software for a lifetime, once you have paid for it fully.
+As the name implies, this pricing model allows you to own the EMR software for a lifetime once you have made the full payment.

-This method is usually used for the on-site implantation of the software.
-Software is run and maintained on your own practice’s servers.
+This method is usually used for the software’s on-site implementation.
+It is run and maintained on your own practice’s servers.

 The Upfront cost that you pay for the license ownership ranges from $1,200 to $500,000 and more.

-Apart from this one-time payment, there are monthly maintenance costs and some hidden costs of integration and customization.
+Apart from this one-time payment, there are monthly maintenance costs and some hidden integration and customization costs.

 You may also have to invest in hiring an IT staff to best maintain your software on-site.